Financial Aid at Reed

 Work is available both on campus and off campus for Reed students.
 Both on- and off-campus opportunities include regular student employment and federal work-study (FWS) employment.
 Regular student employment is funded by the college.
 The federal work-study program is funded primarily by the federal government.
 The employment portion of a financial aid award is usually $1,500 per year.
 Students typically work about five to 10 hours per week.
 The college recommends that first-year and transfer students work fewer hours their first semester, until they become accustomed to the time required for academic programs.

 Students must reapply for financial aid each year so that a financial aid package may be adjusted to meet a family’s changing need.
 To receive maximum consideration, the PROFILE and FAFSA must be submitted to their respective processors by April 1.
-Student and parent IRS tax returns, including all schedules and W-2 and 1099 statements, should be submitted to IDOC no later than April 15.
+Student and parent IRS tax returns, including all schedules and W-2 and 1099 statements, and a verification worksheet must be submitted to IDOC no later than April 15.

 Resources not based on need